 The number of police investigations involving modern slavery has more than doubled over the last year (to April 2019) and has grown by more than 350% since April 2017 says the Modern Slavery Police Transformation Programme in its’ latest annual report.

-UK police forces are currently (April 2019) leading at least 1370 live investigations involving slavery or servitude, forced or compulsory labour or human trafficking.
+UK police forces are (in April 2019) leading at least 1370 live investigations involving slavery or servitude, forced or compulsory labour or human trafficking.
 These are cases where offenders control and exploit adults and/or children for their own, typically, financial gain.
 In total, the investigations involve more than 2,200 potential victims and over 1,800 potential offenders.
 Around 35% of the cases may involve children as victims.

 In parallel with the release of the Modern Slavery Police Transformation annual report, the Home Office has also confirmed a further 12 month investment, until the end of March 2020, to enable to the Programme to continue.
 These resources will continue to provide support for police forces and other agencies in further developing their response to modern slavery investigations.
 Alongside a greater focus being placed on development of targeted intelligence and prevention activity, the Programme will also work with police forces and other agencies to develop strategic responses to the ways in which modern slavery can cause harm to children and young people.